PUPPY SOCIALIZATION: OVERVIEW

 Socialization isn’t just about exposing your puppy to new things.
 It’s also about carefully monitoring these interactions to ensure they are positive ones.
 Though puppies can seem precociously unflappable – especially when they are gnawing your ankles – they are sensitive souls who can easily become overwhelmed.
 Your job is to gauge the tenor of a situation by reading your puppy’s body language.

 “If your puppy clings to you, if she’s yawning or turning her head away, she’s stressed.
-Forcing the puppy will just make it worse,” says trainer and author Teoti Anderson of Lexington, South Carolina.
+Forcing the puppy will just make it worse,” says trainer and author Teoti Anderson of Fort Lauderdale, Florida.
 “Puppy emotions can be so fleeting.
 If more puppy owners paid attention to that, and just let the puppy go at his own pace, they’d avoid a lot of problems.”

 In the buffet of sensory stimulation that your puppy encounters, make sure his experience is a quick snack rather than a binge.
 A visit to your child’s soccer game, for instance, can do more harm than good if you are distracted, a pack of kids swarms the cute new puppy, and someone’s snarky Schnoodle meanders over to chomp instead of chat.
 Less really can be more.